 Concerns relating to correcting the adult bite

-Seeking corrective treatment related to adult orthodontics in La Lucia?
-Our dentists in La Lucia and throughout our branches as a whole − are expert correct bite ‘enthusiasts’.
+Seeking corrective treatment related to adult orthodontics?
+Our dentists are expert correct bite ‘enthusiasts’.
 An incorrect bite is called a malocclusion.
 If you have a big overbite, the teeth need to be moved inward or back.
 But, there may not be enough room to do this without extracting one or more teeth.
 Complications in adults also arise if you have ground your teeth down.
 We are fully acquainted with dealing with these perio-restorative issues.
 Our primary aim here would consequently be to make your bite functional, rather than to remove the overbite in its entirety, while creating an enhanced cosmetic appearance.

 Medical mouth weaknesses in adults

-Of these, the biggest issue is potential root resorption.
-We screen you at first for this risk factor when you come in for adult orthodontics in Hilton, and the same applies at our Waterfall and La Lucia branches.
+The biggest issue here is potential root resorption.
 We do this assessment before commencing any treatment that may affect the roots.
 If you have ‘weak’ roots, there is a risk that they may be reabsorbed by the body, and lead to the actual tooth falling out later on.
 It is critical that we do this screening.
 If we don’t identify challenges early, this weakness is potentially not preventable or treatable.

 Challenges related to age

-Another factor all our immensely experienced dental surgeons practising adult orthodontics in Hilton, as well as at our Waterfall and La Lucia branches, take into account is age.
+Another factor all our immensely experienced dental surgeons take into account is age.
 There are generic factors associated with age that sometimes complicate treatment.
 For starters, the jawbone is likely to be tougher, and would have likely ceased developing.
 Along with this, older and more worn tissue could mean that your teeth take longer to adjust to where we have repositioned them in your mouth.
-If you come in for adult orthodontics in Waterfall or at any of our branches, we will first explain these factors, known as biomechanical factors, to you.
+If you come in for adult orthodontics at any of our branches, we will first explain these factors, known as biomechanical factors, to you.